DinaAlfaouri/A-study-on-the-fragmentation-of-atmospheric-clusters-inside-an-APi-TOF-MS/README.md

-The raw data files here are the data presented in this paper: "A-study-on-the-fragmentation-of-atmospheric-clusters-inside-an-APi-TOF-MS"
+We provide here the raw data used for the paper: "A-study-on-the-fragmentation-of-atmospheric-clusters-inside-an-APi-TOF-MS"

-Contributors

-Dina Alfaouri et. al, 2021
+Contributors: Dina Alfaouri et. al, 2021